icgrp/prflow_nested_dfx/README.md

 The main differences are:
 1. static design generation using Hierarchical Partial Reconfiguration(a.k.a Nested DFX), thereby providing variable-sized PR pages
-2. synchronization after the synthesis jobs for automatic page assignment
+2. synchronization after the synthesis jobs for automatic page assignment We run the system on Ubuntu 20.04 with kernel 5.4.0.

 ## Setup
 The framework is developed with